-Supervisor Kristin Gaspar is Chairwoman of the San Diego County Board of Supervisors, representing the Third District.
+Supervisor Kristin Gaspar represents the Third District.
 She is the youngest woman ever elected to the board.
 Prior to becoming a Supervisor, Kristin was an Encinitas City Council Member and went on to become the first elected Mayor in that city.
 She also served as President of the Encinitas Rotary Club.

 Kristin attended Arizona State University where she earned a Bachelor’s degree in Broadcast Journalism.
 She and her husband Paul, have three children and live in Encinitas.
 Kristin served as Chief Financial Officer of her family’s physical therapy practice.
 Together with her husband, they grew the business to seven offices with nearly 150 employees.

 In her first year as Supervisor, Kristin introduced an innovative

 model that addresses prison recidivism, addiction and homelessness

 through workforce training and personal accountability.
 The intent is